-Garden International School has come a long way since its inception in 1951 as one of the first British international schools in Malaysia.
-From its original location in the Lake Gardens of Kuala Lumpur, GIS has now expanded to three locations – Mont Kiara and Desa Sri Hartamas in Kuala Lumpur, and Kuantan on the east coast of Malaysia, and is one of the largest international schools in Malaysia, educating over 2,200 students.
-Explore the timeline below to learn about our milestones over the last 60 years, delivering excellent British-based education in Malaysia.
+Garden International School has come a long way since being founded in 1951 as one of the first British international schools in Malaysia.
+From its original location in the Lake Gardens of Kuala Lumpur, GIS now is based in Mont Kiara and Desa Sri Hartamas in Kuala Lumpur.
+GIS is one of the largest international schools in Malaysia, educating over 2,000 students.
+Explore the timeline below to learn about our milestones over the last 65 years, delivering excellent British-based education in Malaysia.

 Mrs Sally Watkins and her two sons, Colin and Clive

 Garden School was established by Mrs Sally Watkins, the wife of the then Fire Brigade Chief.
 Lt.
 Col. F.F.C.
 Watkins, in the Lake Gardens of Kuala Lumpur.